Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before setting foot in Germany.

 Germany has a size of 357.021 square kilometers which equals 137,847 square miles.

-I converted this for you in case you’re not familiar with the metric system which is used in Germany – as well as all over continental Europe.
+I converted this for you in case you’re not familiar with the metric system.
+It is used in Germany – as well as all over continental Europe.

-In my post World’s Most Complete Travel Info, you’ll find a link to a very extended conversion chart including basically everything that requires any sort of measurement.
+In my post World’s Most Complete Travel Info, you’ll find a link to a very extended conversion chart.
+It includes conversions of basically everything that requires any sort of measurement.

-Germany has about 81 million inhabitants and since the reunification in 1990, these good people live in 16 federal states – before that, there were
+Germany has about 81 million inhabitants.
+Since the reunification in 1990, these good people live in 16 federal states.
+Before that, there were 11.

-On the northern coasts – that’s right, Germany is by no means landlocked, but has access to two waters, the North Sea and the Baltic which are both epicontinental seas and connected with the Atlantic ocean – you have the federal states of Schleswig-Holstein, Mecklenburg-Western Pomerania, and Lower Saxony – home to the world-famous Volkswagen.
+Germany is by no means landlocked, but has access to two waters.
+There are the North Sea and the Baltic which are both epicontinental seas and connected with the Atlantic ocean.
+On those northern coasts, you have the federal states of Schleswig-Holstein, Mecklenburg-Western Pomerania, and Lower Saxony.
+The latter is home to the world-famous Volkswagen.
 Locked between these three territorial states is the city-state Hamburg and in Lower Saxony the even smaller city-state Bremen.

-Rhineland-Palatinate and the Saarland in the southwest are famous for good food and excellent wine while the neighboring Baden-Wuerttemberg is the exporter of the famous Mercedes Benz and its neighbor Bavaria pampers the world with BMW – and the mountains and the Octoberfest and all these other clichés of Germany.
+Rhineland-Palatinate and the Saarland in the southwest are famous for good food and excellent wine.
+Their neighbor Baden-Wuerttemberg is the exporter of the famous Mercedes Benz.
+In the South, Bavaria pampers the world with BMW – and the mountains and the Octoberfest and all these other German clichés.

-Berlin, since the reunification again Germany’s capital, is – like Hamburg and Bremen – a city-state and located in the middle of Brandenburg.
+Berlin, since the reunification again Germany’s capital, is also a city-state and located in the middle of Brandenburg.

-Germany borders with nine countries: Poland, Czechia, Austria, Switzerland, France, Belgium, Luxemburg, the Netherlands, and Denmark.
+Germany borders nine countries: Poland, Czechia, Austria, Switzerland, France, Belgium, Luxemburg, the Netherlands, and Denmark.

 With these neighbors, it actually forms unbelievable seven trijunctions, i. e. tri-border-regions!

-My favorite one, by the way, is the one of Germany with Switzerland and France: Not only can you cross borders walking or on public transport, as you land on the airport, you can choose in which country you set foot right at the airport by walking through the respective exit.
+My favorite one, by the way, is the one of Germany with Switzerland and France.
+Not only can you cross borders walking or on public transport.
+You can also choose in which country you set foot right at the airport by walking through the respective exit.

 A fabulous example that shows how borders are pretty much random – and also a bit absurd.

-Like I emphasized above, Germany is not landlocked: Mecklenburg-Western Pomerania is in the Baltic region and Lower Saxony’s shores border the north sea while Schleswig-Holstein is nestled between both.
+Like I emphasized above, Germany is not landlocked.
+Mecklenburg-Western Pomerania is in the Baltic region and Lower Saxony’s shores border the north sea.
+Schleswig-Holstein is nestled between both.
 In total, Germany’s coast is 2.389 kilometers long and consequently longer than the Portuguese one.

-Where there’s water, there are islands: There are 51 islands in the Baltic and 26 in the North Sea – and ten additional islets called Halligs.
+Where there’s water, there are islands.
+Actually, there are 51 islands in the Baltic and 26 in the North Sea – and ten additional islets called Halligs.
 Also, there is a number of lake and river islands.